STAT 385 Summer 2025 Unofficial Syllabus

 Sexual Misconduct Policy and Reporting

-A list of the designated University employees who, as counselors, confidential advisors, and medical professionals, do not have this reporting responsibility and can maintain confidentiality, can be found at https://wecare.illinois.edu/resources/learners/#confidential.
-Other information about resources and reporting is available at https://wecare.illinois.edu.
+This is a list of the designated University employees who, as counselors, confidential advisors, and medical professionals, do not have this reporting responsibility and can maintain confidentiality.
+Read more about other information about resources and reporting.

 The Last Word

 The Instructor reserves the right to make any changes considered to be academically advisable.
-Any changes will be announced in class and on the Course Website.
+Any changes are announced in class and on the Course Website.
 It is the learner’s responsibility to attend the class and keep track of the changes.